๐ข Great in Tokyo — Great experience you can enjoy in Tokyo.

 As the sun sets, experience the lively Izakaya culture.

 "Ebisu" brings the authentic tastes of Kyushu to Tokyo.
-Their Chicken Nanban with plenty of tartar sauce is a must-try.
+Their Chicken Nanban with plenty of tartar sauce and the crispy Nakatsu Karaage are must-tries.

 Hamayaki (Seafood BBQ)